forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 Support for Vuepress and other static site generators was on our roadmap for a while now.
 In fact, we were thinking about adding other SSGs to Forestry back when we [launched on Producthunt](https://www.producthunt.com/posts/forestry#comment-320289 "launched on Producthunt") almost two years ago.

-_Why did it take so long?_ First and foremost it's important for us to create a great content management experience and make an app that is as easy-to-use for developers as it is for editors.
-That's why other features were given priority over expanding our support to other SSGs.
-Until now.
+_Why did it take so long?_ We love to create a great content management experience and make an app that is as easy-to-use for developers as it is for editors.
+That's why until now other features were given priority over expanding our support to other SSGs.

 _Why Vuepress and not Gatsby?_ Vuepress' default support for .html and .md is similar to Hugo and Jekyll behavior which makes it a great candidate for our content editor which is optimized for .html and .md files.
 We already made a lot of changes (to the sidebar, imports etc.), so jumping to an SSG like Gatsby that doesn't default to .md or .html files felt like we're skipping a step.